Surnames – Letters A – I

 Davis (maternal)

 Davidson/Davison – Mary Ann Davidson/Davison married Jacob (John Jacob) Doman on 4 December 1845 in Hocking County, Ohio, as his second wife, and they lived in nearby Pickaway County.
 He was the son of John Doman and Catherine M. Grandstaff.
 After his death Mary Ann Davidson Doman married second to Asa Ray on 4 January 1853 in Vinton County, Ohio.
 My line continues via their daughter Sarah Jane “Jennie” Doman who married Daniel Prindle, the son of David M. Prindle, Sr. and Hannah Elizabeth Greatsinger/Kritsinger.
-See Chamberlain, Doman, Prindle, and Greatsinger.
+See below.

-There has been some confusion, since Jacob Doman married two women named Mary Ann.
-He married Mary Ann Chamberlain on 19 November 1818 in Pickaway County, Ohio.
+There has been in the past some confusion because Jacob Doman married two women named Mary Ann.
+He married first to Mary Ann Chamberlain on 19 November 1818 in Pickaway County, Ohio.
 They lived in Wayne Township, Pickaway, Ohio.
 She was the daughter of Richard Chamberlian and Elizabeth Abbott.

 They had two children, John H. Doman and Mary Catherine Doman.
 Mary Ann Chamberlain Doman dies either in childbirth, or shortly afterward.
 Two weeks after her death Jacob Doman marries Mary Ann Davidson.